Chaos Calls 01: Learning Visit

 An Odd Meeting

-About ten minutes later we’re standing in the entrance to a fencing club while Meredith signs us in, and we show identification.
+About ten minutes later we’re standing in the entrance to a fencing club while Meredith signs us in after we show identification.
 A member of staff escorts us to a medium sized training room on the next level up.

 The five of us stand to watch while two of the club members finish a match on the special mats they have.
 I try not to laugh at the way the two men look in their safety gear with cords running out the back.
 The staff member tells me the suits they’re wearing have sensors in them to feed the information on contacts back to the umpire to assess when they score a point.
 This is literally a case of touché, where a single touch with the sword scores a hit to win the point for that bout in the match, regardless of it being a good enough hit to hurt or kill, or not.